 See & Do

-The 6 best parks in Jeddah
+The best parks in Jeddah for family fun

 BY /

-The 6 best parks in Jeddah
+The best parks in Jeddah for family fun

 There's space for the whole family to have fun in Jeddah's green spaces.
 Leo Rivas/Unsplash

 But the beach and newer areas of development in the city, such as the Corniche or Lake Arbaeen, have made people realise the value of shared public spaces.
 Indeed, in the evenings, when the heat of the day finally recedes, it can feel like the whole city descends onto the streets and parks.
 This is particularly true along the Corniche, which is effectively half a dozen parks linked by a paved walkway and fringed by mostly public beaches.
+These are six of our favourite parks in Jeddah.

 1. Al Rawdah Park